 Making your own jewelry is a great way to express your creativity and style.
-One fun and easy project to try is making a bracelet out of clay beads.
-Clay beads come in a variety of colors and shapes, making it easy to create a unique piece of jewelry that reflects your personal taste.
+One fun and easy project to try is making a bracelet out of clay beads. clay bead bracelet come in a variety of colors and shapes, making it easy to create a unique piece of jewelry that reflects your personal taste.

 Supplies Needed